 Aback comes from the combination of A & Back – meaning moving back a bit.

 See-the-sea.org describes Taken Aback as – A term used to describe the position of a sailing vessel with the bow or front facing directly into the wind so that neither side of the sails fill.

 Today, of course, we mean landing in a surprising situation.

-Do you realize many of these sailing phrases are about the ‘unknown’ – something in most of these terms is not so well known?
-Is that what being in the sea means – to be in the middle of unknown?
+Do you realize many of these sailing phrases are about the ‘unknown’ – something in most of these terms are not so well known?
+Is that what in the sea means – to be in the middle of the unknown?
 That reminds me of another term – in the middle of nowhere.

 Any Sailing Phrases that I missed? do add to the list.